LinuxSecurityModules/ContainerPapers/README.md

 ## Design on Secure Containers

-1. OSv-Optimizing the Operating System for Virtual Machines
+1. OSv-Optimizing the Operating System for Virtual Machines, which is a new OS designed to run single application

 2. Graphene-SGX- A Practical Library OS for Unmodified Applications on SGX